Parabola (magazine)

-Parabola, also known as Parabola: The Search for Meaning, is a Manhattan-based quarterly magazine on the subjects of mythology and the world's religious and cultural traditions.
+Parabola, also known as Parabola: The Search for Meaning, was a Manhattan-based quarterly magazine on the subjects of mythology and the world's religious and cultural traditions.
 Founder and editor Dorothea M. Dooling began publishing in 1976.
-It is published by The Society for the Study of Myth and Tradition, a not-for-profit organization.
+It was published by The Society for the Study of Myth and Tradition, a not-for-profit organization.

 Title etymology

 The name of the magazine is explained by the editors as follows:

 The parabola represents the epitome of a quest.
 It is the metaphorical journey to a particular point, and then back home, along a similar path perhaps, but in a different direction, after which the traveler is essentially, irrevocably changed.

 Subtitle changes

 The magazine's subtitle has changed over the years.
-In its first years, it was Parabola: Myth and the Quest for Meaning, then Parabola: The Magazine of Myth and Tradition, later Parabola: Myth, Tradition, and the Search for Meaning, Parabola: Myth, Tradition, and the Search for Meaning, Parabola: Where Spiritual Traditions Meet and its current title as of October 2019, Parabola: The Search for Meaning.
+In its first years, it was Parabola: Myth and the Quest for Meaning, then Parabola: The Magazine of Myth and Tradition, later Parabola: Myth, Tradition, and the Search for Meaning, Parabola: Myth, Tradition, and the Search for Meaning, Parabola: Where Spiritual Traditions Meet, and its current title as of October 2019, Parabola: The Search for Meaning.